DaanVervacke/rtd-tutorial/docs/source/index.rst

 - `Home Assistant <https://www.home-assistant.io/>`_
 - ESP32 GPIO pins

 .. note::

    This guide assumes that you already have an operating system setup and a container runtime installed (like Docker).

-It's recommend to follow the table of contents order, **step by step**.

 .. _mainconnections:

 Connections
 -----------

+The goal of this guide is to create a simple game (Simon Says) that utilizes HA, our ESP32 and some Philips Hue lights.
+Please check out the full schematic below:

 .. image:: images/connections.png

+It's recommend to follow the table of contents order, **step by step**.

 .. _maincontents: